The Psychology of Watch Collecting: Influence, Impulse, and the Watches We Keep

 Photo by Chris Antzoulis

-There’s a particular rhythm to modern watch enthusiasm that feels less like collecting and more like sprinting.
+There’s a rhythm to modern watch enthusiasm that makes the hobby feel like more of a sprint than something worth steeping in.

 The Comfort of “Just Trying It Out”